 Corncrake species protection project

-Two brooding sites of this rare meadow bird in Austria are located in meadows managed by Schönbrunn Zoo in the Vienna Woods.
+Up to two brooding sites of this - in Austria - rare meadow bird are located in meadows managed by Schönbrunn Zoo in the Vienna Woods.
 The zoo strives to preserve the diversity of plant and animal species in the Vienna Forest. more information

 A suitcase filled with rare parrots or chameleons, small turtles, snakes or spiders: Organized trafficking of endangered animal species is a billion-euro business and a serious threat to biodiversity on a global scale.
 Even tourists may unknowingly buy souvenirs manufactured from endangered animal species, such as hawksbill turtles or corals.
 For many years the Austrian Customs Authority and Schönbrunn Zoo closely collaborate in the fight against animal trafficking. more information